blurite/rsprot/README.md

 #### Updating Infos
 At the end of a game cycle, you'll want to invoke `infos.updateRootCoord(level, x, z)`.
-Additionally, whenever the root world map updates (via RebuildLogin, RebuildNormal or RebuildRegion), you'll want to invoke `infos.updateRootBuildAreaCenteredOnPlayer(playerX, playerZ)`.
+Additionally, on login, reconnect, and whenever the root world map updates (via RebuildLogin, RebuildNormal or RebuildRegion), you'll want to invoke `infos.updateRootBuildAreaCenteredOnPlayer(playerX, playerZ)`.
 There are alternative methods available too, however the centered method does all the math for you, as well as any boundary checks.